ronknight/alibaba-get-id-and-sku/README.md

 - Runs `productlist.py` to fetch data from the API
 - Runs `parse_id_sku.py` to process the fetched data

+### 4. productgetall.py

+🚀 Fetches detailed product information for each product ID in the CSV file using the Alibaba API.

+- Processes product IDs from a CSV file
+- Saves all API responses and errors to a single JSON file with a progress bar display

+### 5. extract_product_id.py

+📊 Extracts product IDs, SKUs, and Alibaba product IDs from API response logs and saves them to a CSV file.

+- Parses API log data to extract product information using regex and JSON processing
+- Outputs a CSV file with SKUs, Product IDs, and Alibaba Product IDs for further analysis

+### 6. extract_not_updated_sku.py

+🔍 Identifies product IDs from API logs that are not present in the Alibaba product CSV file.

+- Compares product IDs from the latest JSON log file against those in the Alibaba CSV
+- Outputs a new CSV file containing product IDs found in the log but missing from the Alibaba data

 <!-- eraser-additional-content -->
 ## 📊 Diagrams